9_Rendering 3D Scenes

 Make sure there are no errors and save the file.

-The color vertices are listed in the same order as the position vertices so that the shared vertices of the two triangles are the same color and there is a smooth gradient between them.
+The color vertices are listed in the same order as the position vertices.
+Here we make sure that the shared vertices of the two triangles are the same color so that there is a smooth gradient between them.
 If the color vertices did not align, then we would be able to see a clear divide between the colors running diagonally through the rectangle.

 Boxes